Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 | `provisioning_sessions` | Safe provisioning session metadata sync                               |
 | `audit_logs`            | Safe provisioning workflow audit events                               |
 | `diagnostic_results`    | Safe adversarial validation outcomes                                  |

-### Current Behavior

-- Schema can be created automatically.
-- Safe customer, vehicle, and key fob metadata can be synced.
-- Safe certificate metadata can be synced.
-- Safe provisioning session metadata can be synced after secure session activation.
-- Safe provisioning workflow audit events can be synced with `[REDACTED]` markers.
-- Safe diagnostic result records can be synced for adversarial validation outcomes.
-- Cloud Auto Sync can push safe records after successful GUI workflow actions when explicitly enabled.
-- Private key blobs can be encrypted locally before cloud upload.
-- Raw private keys are not uploaded.
-- Raw session keys, shared secrets, HKDF output, AES keys, and X25519 private keys are not uploaded.
-- Raw attack payloads, raw ciphertext, and raw nonces are not uploaded.
-- Safe certificate JSON metadata can be uploaded; private key material and session secrets are never included.
-- Cloud Phase 6D adds diagnostic result sync for rejected malicious scenarios.
-- Cloud Phase 7 adds automatic GUI workflow-to-cloud sync while preserving manual sync buttons for verification and recovery.
-- GUI cloud operations continue to call `AppController` only; the GUI does not call cloud storage or cryptographic modules directly.
-- Cloud Phase 8 adds database-backed customer, vehicle, and key fob record management.
-- Cloud Phase 8.5 moves cloud-connected GUI actions onto asynchronous Iced commands so the interface remains responsive during load/create/sync operations.
-- Customers, Vehicles, and Key Fobs pages use manual record input; only generated metadata IDs are automatic.
-- Cloud Phase 8.6 persists GUI-created customer, vehicle, and key fob metadata to Neon with unique generated IDs, cached cloud connection reuse, and cached schema initialization.
-- Cloud Phase 8.7 maintains an active provisioning context so created or selected customer, vehicle, and key fob records flow into the Provisioning page and safe certificate/session/audit metadata syncs when Cloud Auto Sync is enabled.
-- Cloud Phase 8.8 wires Provisioning page buttons to automatic safe Neon sync when Cloud Auto Sync is enabled: connection metadata, certificate metadata, provisioning session metadata, audit logs, and diagnostics use the active provisioning context.
-- The dedicated Cloud Storage GUI page is removed from normal navigation; the top header now shows a short cloud state such as `Cloud: Connecting...`, `Cloud: Connected`, `Cloud: Not Configured`, `Cloud: Disconnected`, or `Cloud: Disabled`.
-- Small retry/disable controls remain in Logs / Report for recovery; if Cloud Auto Sync is disabled, local provisioning still works and cloud sync is reported as skipped.
-- Cloud sync failures are reported separately from local provisioning success, and cloud operations reuse the cached runtime, PostgreSQL client/pool, and schema-initialization state.
-- Cloud Phase 8.9 attempts to enable Cloud Auto Sync automatically on startup when cloud configuration is present and healthy; if startup cloud initialization fails, the app remains fully usable locally and manual cloud controls remain available for retry or disabling.
-- Provisioning buttons can sync automatically after startup auto-enable without requiring the user to click Enable Cloud Auto Sync first; the first hosted database check may be slower during Neon warm-up.
-- `Cloud: Connected` appears only after connection, health check, schema initialization, and auto-sync enablement succeed; database credentials and master keys are never displayed.
-- Cloud Phase 8.9.2 keeps startup cloud work in the background, caches local `.env.local` discovery during normal operations, tunes the desktop PostgreSQL pool for a small GUI app, and records a cloud schema version so current schemas skip the full migration list on later app sessions.
-- Provisioning sync remains targeted: vehicle connection syncs active metadata, certificate issuance syncs certificate metadata, secure session activation syncs provisioning session metadata, finalization syncs audit logs, and diagnostics sync diagnostic results only.
-- Certificate and provisioning session metadata now reference the same selected key fob identity used by the cryptographic authentication flow.
-- The first cloud request can be slower while the hosted database connection warms up; later operations reuse the active PostgreSQL pool.
-- Demo records remain available as fallback/sample records when cloud storage is not configured.
-- Selected/custom key fobs can use their own Ed25519 keypair and CA-issued certificate; the demo `FOB-0001` flow remains available as fallback when no custom fob is selected.
-- Customer, vehicle, and key fob tables store safe metadata only, never private keys or session secret material.
-- Authentication verifies trusted certificate validation, subject binding, Ed25519 signature binding, freshness, and replay protection; production hardware secure element / TPM storage remains out of scope.
-- The GUI dashboard starts with no selected customer, vehicle, or key fob; cloud records load dynamically and the operator must select or create records before provisioning.
-- Customer, vehicle, and key fob records are displayed as selectable GUI lists/cards; the normal workflow no longer exposes demo-fill controls.
-- Protocol Artifacts and Credential Storage reflect the active selected context; certificate details are shown for the selected key fob and credential storage displays safe metadata only.
-- Newly issued certificates use issuer `Denish`; certificate metadata can be restored from cloud records after restart, certificate rows store safe `vehicle_id`, public/signature fingerprints, and safe JSON metadata, provisioning sessions store safe completion metadata, and audit logs include event tags plus selected customer/vehicle/fob context.
-- Provisioning sessions sync after secure session activation and finalization, key fob cloud statuses track provisioning progress with machine-readable values, and user-facing timestamps are displayed in Nepal time / NPT while database timestamps remain timezone-safe.
-- Phase 9.6.3 fixes first-click Verify Authentication readiness, syncs `vehicles.provisioning_status` through the workflow, creates selected key fob encrypted backup rows, and keeps encrypted key recovery local through `AIACS_MASTER_KEY` with fingerprint-match evidence only.
-- Cloud encrypted key storage keeps encrypted blobs and safe metadata only; plaintext private keys, session keys, shared secrets, HKDF output, AES keys, raw nonces, raw ciphertext, and database/master secrets are never displayed, logged, or uploaded.
-- Phase 9.6.4 adds selected key fob recovery artifacts under `recovery_artifacts/<fob_id>/`: local encrypted backup, cloud encrypted blob copy, safe encrypted-backup metadata, a report-safe recovery evidence JSON, and an explicitly sensitive decrypted recovered key file created only by the recovery action.
-- Credential Storage can test/decrypt the selected fob backup locally with `AIACS_MASTER_KEY`; Neon stores encrypted blobs only and cannot decrypt the backup independently.
-- Recovery evidence is report-safe because it uses stored/recovered public key fingerprints, local-vs-cloud encrypted backup comparison, and redacted secret fields. `decrypted_fob_key_recovered.json` may contain recovered private key material and must not be shared or committed.
-- Recovery artifacts are local-only and ignored by Git by default, including `recovery_artifacts/`, encrypted backup `.bin` files, decrypted recovered key files, and report artifact JSON files.
-- Demo/default records are not automatically selected in the GUI; they remain only as controlled local fallback/sample data where applicable.

 ---